 Can I substitute using a license from a different state?

-No. Directions for new Ohio residents that hold out of state licenses can be found here.
+No. Directions for new Ohio residents that hold out-of-state licenses can be found at this link.

 What does a teaching license cost?

 Substitute Teaching licenses are $25 per year and can be purchased for 1 year or 5 years.